-Originally from the Pacific Northwest, I completed an MA in German Literature at the University of Washington in 2001, and a PhD in German Sociolinguistics at the University of Wisconsin-Madison in 2007.
+Originally from the Pacific Northwest, I completed an MA in German Literature at the University of Washington in 2001, and a PhD in Germanic Linguistics at the University of Wisconsin-Madison in 2007.
 My research interests mainly reside in the field of sociolinguistics: perceptual dialectology, pluricentric languages (with a focus on Austrian German), language standardization and codification, and language variation.
-In addition to teaching, I enjoy exploring new venues of instructional technology, exercising, home brewing, hiking, fishing the many streams of Upstate NY, writing plays, reading all kinds of literature, and taking my two dachshunds for walks.
+In addition to teaching, I enjoy exploring new venues of instructional technology, exercising, home brewing, hiking, fishing the many streams of Upstate NY, writing plays, reading all kinds of literature, and accompanying my two dachshunds on long walks.

 Selection of Courses Taught at Ithaca College